spring-projects/spring-boot/spring-actuator/docs/Features.md

 ## Profile-dependent configuration

-Spring Zero loads additional properties files if there are active profiles using a naming convention `application-{profile}.properties`.
+Spring Bootstrap loads additional properties files if there are active profiles using a naming convention `application-{profile}.properties`.
 Property values from those files override trhe default ones.